queengooborg/Twyt/README.md

 ### But wait, so the bot's name is changing when you add more services?

 Nah.
 Twyt is short and simple, and changing it would just be more of a hassle than anything.
 It's best to just leave it as it is, right?  :P

+### Wait, why are we installing discordbot.py through Pip if you've copied all of it's files?

+Because eventually, the modifications to the existing library will no longer be needed as they'll be pulled into master, plus there are possible dependencies that I would like to have imported.
+I'd rather be on the safe side and have you install the package ahead of time.

 ## Questions